Peloton Interactive: Bike and Bike+

 The Peloton Bikes are internet-connected stationary bicycles with a touchscreen that streams exercise classes to the rider.
 The device touchscreen operates on a custom version of Android.
 Classes can also be accessed through the Peloton App or website.
 Classes can be cast from the Bike to a TV using Miracast, and can be cast from the App or website to a TV using iOS and Android devices, such as AirPlay and Chromecast.
 Users could video chat with friends during classes, however that feature was discontinued in June, 2022.
 Those who purchase the Bike then pay a monthly subscription fee for access to live-streaming and on-demand classes through the tablet.

 The Bike+ was introduced in September 2020.
 The Bike monitor is 21.5 inches in size, and is an HD touchscreen.
 The monitor used on the Bike+ is an HD touchscreen that is 23.8 inches and has a rotating feature.
 The Bike+ has an auto-resistance feature.
 Both have Bluetooth.
-Both bikes come with clip-in pedals that require cycling shoes, or users can purchase pedals that don't require cycling shoes.
+Both bikes come with clip-in pedals that require cycling shoes, or users can purchase pedals that do not require cycling shoes.